aurelia/documentation/English/docs.md

 * Deduping - The resource is downloaded once in the app.
 Even if other views require the same element, it will not be downloaded again.
 * One-time Compilation - Templates for Custom Elements required this way are compiled once for the entire application.
-* Local Scope - The required resource is only visible inside the view that requires it, reducing the likelihood of name conflicts.
+* Local Scope - The required resource is only visible inside the view that requires it, reducing the likelihood of name conflicts and improving maintainability and understandability by eliminating globals.
-* Renaming - Resources can be renamed during require if two 3rd party resources with the same name need to be used in the same view.
+* Renaming - Resources can be renamed during require if two 3rd party resources with the same or similar name need to be used in the same view.
     - ex. `<require from="./nav-bar" as="foo-bar"></require>` - Now instead of using a `nav-bar` element you can use a `foo-bar` element.
 (This is based on ES6 import syntax where renaming is considered a replacement for using an Alias because it strictly renames the type.)
 * Packages - The require can point to a module with multiple resources which will all be imported into the same view.
-* Extensibility - You can define new types of resources which, when require in this way, can execute custom loading (async one-time) and registration (once per-view).
+* Extensibility - You can define new types of resources which, when required in this way, can execute custom loading (async one-time) and registration (once per-view).
+This is a declarative, extensible resource loading pipeline.
 * ES6 - Code is loaded by the ES6 loader rather than the HTMLImport mechanism, enabling all the features and extensibility of your loader.

 In your view you will often leverage the different types of resources mentioned above as well as databinding.

 >**Note:** You may be concerned about the tediousness of having to import things into each view.
 Remember, during the bootstrapping phase you can configure Aurelia with global resources to be available in every view.
+Just use `aurelia.globalizeResources(...resourcePaths)`.

 <h3 id="databinding"><a href="#databinding">Databinding</a></h3>